Ordering repeat prescriptions

 You can also:

-• bring the paper form to the surgery, when we are open.
+- bring a paper form to the surgery, when we are open.

 We do not take repeat prescription requests over the phone.